 Most of the roads and parking lots within the park had been plowed and the Visitor Center and many of the shops and restaurants had reopened.
 Arriving at the Park we spent about three hours walking around and taking pictures outside.

 When it snows in Arizona many people immediately start building snowmen and there were snowmen everywhere we went.
-Most of the sidewalks leading from the parking lots to the Canyon Rim, restrooms and other buildings had been cleared of snow but some did have icy spots which were slippery.
-There were also paths which had been created due to numbers of people having trekked over them earlier in the day.
+Most of the sidewalks leading from the parking lots to the Canyon Rim, restrooms, and other buildings had been cleared of snow but some did have icy spots which were slippery.
+There were also paths that had been created due to a number of people having trekked over them earlier in the day.
 The temperature was in the 30s, which required warm clothing.

 After dark, Tusayan was lit up with Christmas lights, which was a beautiful sight.